silicogenesis/protkit/README.md

 # Protkit

-Protkit is a Python library for that can be used for a variety of tasks in computational biology and bioinformatics, focusing and structural bioinformations and protein engineering.
+Protkit is an open source Python library for that can be used for a variety of tasks in computational biology and bioinformatics, focusing on structural bioinformations and protein engineering.

 It is designed to support the broad community of computational biologists,